 You can find out more details here:

-- Better Broadband for Oxfordshire (BBfO) - The Better Broadband for Oxfordshire programme, is a partnership between Oxfordshire County Council, BT and BDUK (Department for Digital, Media, Culture and Sport).
-It has connected 78,846 premises; laid 648kms of fibre; and stood 705 fibre cabinets (and continuing!).
+- Better Broadband for Oxfordshire (BBfO) - The Better Broadband for Oxfordshire project is a partnership between Oxfordshire County Council, BT and BDUK (Department for Digital, Culture, Media and Sport).
+It has connected over 80,000 premises, laid 850 kms of fibre and delivered 705 fibre structures

 - Fibre to the cabinet (FTTC) - some details about fibre to the cabinet services.